 His brothers soon followed and together they became the clan heads to the Van Tonder’s of South Africa.
 So it happened that my voyage to Denmark became a journey back to the land of my forefathers.

-My trust was well founded and in a few years, they transformed bacon curing in a way that not even the Danes themselves could predict in 1891.
+My trust was well founded and in a few years, the Danes transformed bacon curing in a way that not even they themselves could have predicted in 1891.
 In the early 1910’s, the Harris family adopted a new, revolutionary Danish bacon curing technique which was later called Wiltshire curing or tank curing.
 I am, however, getting ahead of myself.

 Arriving at the free harbour of Copenhagen was impressive.
 There were enormous cranes and every conceivable equipment for the handling of goods.
 Commodities were loaded and offloaded.
 Cotton, petroleum, corn from New York and pork from Chicago.
 (4)